hemanth/functional-programming-jargon/readme.md

 ## Applicative Functor

-> An applicative functor is a container type that can have functions put in it.
-A function often called `ap` is available on the type which applies a function in the container to a value in another container of the same type.
+> An applicative functor is an object with an `ap` function. `Ap` applies a function in the object to a value in another object of the same type.

 ```js
 [(a)=> a + 1].ap([1]) // [2]